google-research/pyreach/pyreach/gyms/docs/gym_api.md

     dy) The ndarray shape is extended to (dx, dy, 3).
 The pixel values are `uint8` in red, green, blue order.

+*   `frame_rate`: (Optional: default = -1.0) If positive, the frame rate for
+    color is set.
+If negative, the default frame rate of 10Hz is used.

 *   `force_fit`: (Optional, default = `False`) If `True`, any mis-configured cameras are simply cropped to specified `shape`.
 If `False`, a `PyReachError`is raised for an image shape mismatch detected.